Tusharsamcity204/Crowdfunding.21/README.md

 - 📊 Tracks total funds raised and individual contributions
 - ⏱ Minimal gas cost, simple and efficient design

+🛠 Tech Stack
+Solidity – Smart contract language

+Hardhat – Development environment for testing and deploying smart contracts

+Ether.js – To interact with the Ethereum blockchain

+Metamask – Wallet integration for contributing ETH

+(Optional) React.js – For building the frontend DApp (in future scope)

+✅ Prerequisites
+Before running or deploying the project, ensure the following:

+Node.js and npm installed

+Hardhat configured in the project

+Test Ethereum network (like Goerli or Hardhat local)

+Metamask browser extension

 ## 🔭 Future Scope

 - ⛔ Refund mechanism if the goal is not reached